 Most Kamikaze managers however, have learned from experience and see and feel the warning signs coming from a thousand miles away.
 Thus, they often have adopted great coping skills that will decrease pressure and prevent them from going downhill all the way; the most common one being rationalization.
 The ability to rationalize keeps people going, helps them tolerate the existing realities, allows them to take some time off, decompress, relax, go somewhere else, recharge their batteries and come back fresh and with renewed energy.
 And then it happens: they start again from the beginning of the same cycle of giving, doing, running and stressing.
 Back to crisis-mode within a week or two until the next personal crash.

-The direct consequences of a crisis mindset are at least two-fold: the overwhelming to-do list they’re fighting a daily battle with, trying to check off things as fast as they can, while it grows bigger and bigger with new to-dos adding themselves every hour.
+The direct consequences of a crisis mindset are many: the overwhelming to-do list they’re fighting a daily battle with, trying to check off things as fast as they can, while it grows bigger and bigger with new to-dos adding themselves every hour.
 It just never ends.
-The second consequence is that because they do what they do, the people around them start doing to the same, and in no time everyone is fueled by the same pressure.
+Another consequence is that because they do what they do, the people around them start doing to the same, and in no time everyone is fueled by the same pressure.
 This is a process called entrainment: when a dominant energy influences everyone else.

 The long-term consequences go even further: high turnover rates and disproportionate sick leave.
 But most of all, this crisis-mode happens at the expense of the incredible people they are supposed to lead into their professional futures.
 It prevents managers from being powerful leaders: leaders who cultivate environments in which others can optimally develop themselves; environments that are based on vision and driven by inspiration; environments that invite other people’s creativity and professionalism; environments that stimulate learning, growth and potential.
 That in itself is a big price to pay for everyone involved, and not in the least for the organization and the people it ultimately serves.